6 good reasons to wear linen

 - Linen is beautiful

-credit: StudioNormandy
+credit: StudioNormandie

-- Linen is resistant
+- Linen is strong

 Photo credit: lecourriercauchois

 The Egyptians called it "woven moonlight": it was valued for its quality and nobility.
-White linen symbolized purity, it dressed the pharaohs and priests of the goddess Isis, to whom the creation of the pretty plant is attributed.
+White linen symbolized purity; it dressed the pharaohs and the priests of the goddess Isis, to whom the creation of the beautiful plant is attributed.